-Kelly Svoboda will begin her second season as part of the Cleveland State coaching staff during the 2018 season, serving as an assistant coach for the Vikings.
+Kelly Svoboda will begin her third season as part of the Cleveland State coaching staff during the 2019 season, serving as an assistant coach for the Vikings.

-Svoboda joins the Viking coaching staff after serving in the same position for a three-year stint at Fairfield University, where she helped the Stags to a 68-28 record during her tenure.
-During her time at Fairfield, the Stags captures back-to-back MAAC Tournament Championships during the 2015 and 2016 seasons, while also claiming the MAAC Regular Season title during both years.
+Svoboda joined the Vikings prior to the 2017 season, following a three-year stint at Fairfield University where she helped the Stags to a 68-28 record as an assistant coach.
+During her time at Fairfield, the Stags captured back-to-back MAAC Tournament Championships during the 2015 and 2016 seasons, while also claiming the MAAC Regular Season title during both years.

 Svoboda played her collegiate volleyball at Buffalo, where she was the team’s primary libero throughout her four-year career.
 As a two-year captain for the Bulls, Svoboda holds the program record for career digs with 1,928, while she also holds the single-season record after posting 634 digs as a senior.